This review discusses the best belay devices for climbing currently on the market. Rappelling is a popular practice among solo climbers.

 A vast majority of belay devices double as rappel devices – the terms belaying device and rappel device are often used interchangeably - but you need to know how to properly use them in order to rappel safely.

 There are three types of belaying/rappelling devices.
 Ask yourself the following questions, and then use this guide to view the pros and cons of each type of device to get a better idea of which one would work best for you and your needs:

-Continue reading with your answers in mind.
+Continue reading this buyers guide with your answers in mind.